OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 - **PixelFunctionType** (required): Must be set to a function name that will be defined as a inline Python module in PixelFunctionCode element or as the form "module_name.function_name" to refer to a function in an external Python module

 - **PixelFunctionLanguage** (required): Must be set to Python.

-- **PixelFunctionArguments** (optional): It is possible to pass arguments to the Python pixel function by defining attributes in the PixelFunctionArguments element.

 - **PixelFunctionCode** (required if PixelFunctionType is of the form "function_name", ignored otherwise).
 The in-lined code of a Python module, that must be at least have a function whose name is given by PixelFunctionType.